Facebook

 Covers: Ballet, Tap, Music/Voice, Acting, and Acrobatics

-Actor/Singer Track: Thursdays 5:30p – 8:30p
+Actor/Singer Track: Thursdays 5:30p – 8:30p covers Music/Voice, Movement for the Actor/Singer, and Acting

-Singer/Actor Track: Mondays 530p – 830p
+Singer/Actor Track: Mondays 530p – 830p covers Music/Voice,

 lessons